Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec: mtl}, we first discuss the multi-task learning problem on GMMs, by introducing the problem setting, our method, and associated theories.
+In Section \ref{sec: mtl}, we first discuss the multi-task learning problem for binary GMMs, by introducing the problem setting, our method, and the associated theory.
 The above-mentioned alignment problem is discussed in Section \ref{subsec: alignment mtl}.
-In Section \ref{sec: tl}, we study the transfer learning problem on GMMs, by describing the settings, the method, and the theoretical analysis in detail.
-The alignment problem for transfer learning is discussed in Section \ref{subsec: alignment tl}.
-We present the results of numerical experiments, including simulations and real-data examples, in Section \ref{sec: numerical}.
-Finally, in Section \ref{sec: discussions}, we discuss the possible extension of the current procedures to the case of more than two clusters in each GMM, and point out some interesting future research directions.
-Due to the space limit, technical lemmas and all proofs are delegated to Appendix.
+We present a simulation study and a real-data analysis in Section \ref{sec: numerical} to validate our theoretical findings.
+Finally, in Section \ref{sec: discussions}, we highlight several interesting extensions that are deferred to the supplementary materials due to space constraints.
+These include the extension to multi-cluster GMMs, discussions on handling different numbers of clusters across tasks, determination of cluster numbers, and modeling heterogeneous covariance matrices across clusters.
+Additional numerical results, a complete treatment of the transfer learning setting, and all technical proofs are also provided in the supplementary materials.